skythebro/VRisingKillSpiders/README.md

 # Default value: 2
 cullWaitTime = 2

-## Amount of spiders to cull before rewarding extra silkworm(s)
-# Setting type: Int32
-# Default value: 5
-cullAmountThreshold = 5

 ## Range to check for spiders to cull (5=1tile)
 # Setting type: Single
 # Default value: 50
 cullRange = 50

-## Amount of silkworms to give when culling 'cullAmountThreshold' worth of spiders
+## Amount of silkworms to for each spider
 # Setting type: Int32
 # Default value: 1
 silkwormGiveAmount = 1